dcavar/nlp-lab.github.io/README.md

 Previous projects foci:

 - [Language Resources for Turkic Languages](/turkic) - [Focusing on Azerbaijani](/turkic)
-- Processing of the Mueller Report: corpus analysis, prediction models, Knowledge Graph and Event Graph extraction, time reference and sequencing along time axis ([GitHub repo](https://github.com/SemiringInc/Mueller-Report-Corpus)).
-The cleaned out text corpus with basic annotations is finally available.
+- Processing of the Mueller Report: corpus analysis, prediction models, Knowledge Graph and Event Graph extraction, time reference and sequencing along the time axis ([GitHub repo](https://github.com/SemiringInc/Mueller-Report-Corpus)).
+The cleaned-out text corpus with basic annotations is finally available.
 More data coming soon.
 - [Antisemitism in Social Media](/antisemitism)
-- [I was](https://www.linkedin.com/in/damircavar/) organizing special meetings to refresh our knowledge of Lisp and Prolog for logic computation and reasoning, in particular related to computational semantics and pragmatics, and probabilistic logic, integrating Semantic Web and Knowledge Graph technologies.
+- [I was](https://www.linkedin.com/in/damircavar/) organizing special meetings to refresh our knowledge of Lisp and Prolog for logic computation and reasoning, in particular, related to computational semantics and pragmatics, and probabilistic logic, integrating Semantic Web and Knowledge Graph technologies.
 See [here](http://damir.cavar.me/2020-01-23-Knowledge_Representation_and_Reasoning_for_AI_using_Lisp_Prolog)... but the pandemic interfered with that.
 We should talk about a continuation.
 Please get in touch, if you are interested in Lisp / Scheme / Prolog.

 ## Team